Fair Incentives for Repeated Engagement: Introduction

-In Section~\ref{ssec:related-work}, we survey related literature.
-We then present the model and formulate the platform's optimization problem in Section~\ref{sec:preliminaries}.
-Section~\ref{sec:main-results} is devoted to analyzing the fluid-based heuristic and proving its fast convergence to the value of the fluid relaxation in a large-market regime.
-We show in Section \ref{sec:fairness} that the fluid-based heuristic is asymptotically amongst the space of all policies that satisfy a natural fairness property; while we also show the existence of dynamic policies that outperform the fluid heuristic, these policies are inherently discriminatory.
-We then prove asymptotic optimality of the fluid-based heuristic amongst the space of all policies.
-We study the platform's optimal compensation scheme and market outcomes more generally for special cases of myopic worker behavior in Section~\ref{sec:special-cases}, and discuss the implications of our results for labor supply management on gig economy platforms in Section \ref{sec:implications}.
-The proofs of all results are deferred to the Appendix.
+\paragraph{Structure of the paper.} {In Section~\ref{ssec:related-work}, we survey related literature.
+We then present the model and formulate the decision-maker's optimization problem in Section~\ref{sec:preliminaries}.
+We use a deterministic relaxation of our system to show in Section \ref{sec:main-results} that the fluid-based heuristic is optimal amongst all policies that satisfy our fairness constraints; though we also show the existence of dynamic policies that outperform the fluid heuristic, these policies are inherently discriminatory.
+Section~\ref{sec:asymptotic-opt} is devoted to analyzing the fluid-based heuristic and proving its fast convergence to the value of the fluid relaxation in a large-market regime. \chedit{Finally, Section \ref{sec:special-cases} leverages our analysis of the fluid heuristic to characterize optimal policies in special cases of interest.} All proofs are deferred to the appendix.}